kaomoneus/cppl/README.md

 In C++ Levitation it is done semiautomatically.
 We say "semi" because we keep possibility to notify compiler whenever things are to be considered as definition.
 We also changed `inline` methods treatment.

 ## _Inline_ methods
-In regular C++ inline methods are implicitly inlined.
+In regular C++ the inline methods are implicitly inlined.
 So if you include declaration with inline methods in several different definitions you'll get same code inlined into several places.

 In C++ Levitation all methods are considered as non-inline and externally visible, unless `inline` is not specified.